onurozer/bridgetown-obsidian/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

----

-## Releasing (you can delete this section in your own plugin repo)

-To release a new version of the plugin, simply bump up the version number in both `version.rb` and `package.json`, and then run `script/release`.
-This will require you to have a registered account with both the [RubyGems.org](https://rubygems.org) and [NPM](https://www.npmjs.com) registries.
-You can optionally remove the `package.json` and `frontend` folder if you don't need to package frontend assets for Webpack.

-If you run into any problems or need further guidance, please check out our [Bridgetown community resources](https://www.bridgetownrb.com/docs/community) where friendly folks are standing by to help you build and release your plugin or theme.

-**NOTE:** make sure you add the `bridgetown-plugin` [topic](https://github.com/topics/bridgetown-plugin) to your plugin's GitHub repo so the plugin or theme will show up on [Bridgetown's official Plugin Directory](https://www.bridgetownrb.com/plugins)!
-(There may be a day or so delay before you see it appear.)